AxelUser/maltsev.space/src/posts/012-fast-lookup-for-4-slot-buckets/index.md

 (Please ignore the missing bounds checks—they’re not the point today.)

 I’m no bit-twiddling wizard—I live in a cosy, GC-collected world—but those 4 bytes kept itching.
-A bucket lines up *perfectly* with a 32-bit `uint`; that opens the door to a future lock-free `CAS` (compare-and-swap).
+A bucket lines up *perfectly* with a 32-bit `uint`; that opens the door to a future lock-free [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap).
 So I decided to play.

 ## Migrating to a `uint` Table